 Apart from the three main sets of data shown above, it’s also possible to see when the report was last updated, what crawler is being used (desktop or smartphone), a detailed crawl stats report, a list of submitted sitemaps, urgent URL removals, security issues, manual actions and links.

-There are also, as of August 2021, some legacy tools still available in GSC, such as international targeting and URL parameters, but these may not be available for domain properties, and may be removed or updated at any time.
+There are also some legacy tools still available in GSC, such as international targeting and URL parameters, but these may not be available for domain properties, and may be removed or updated at any time.

 More detail on these data sets can be found below, but first, the important task of setting up a domain in Google Search Console.

 How to get started with Google Search Console

 The first thing you need to do in order to access the Google Search Console for your website is to connect your domain.
 You have a few different methods of verifying your ownership.
 Needless to say, you won’t be able to see a website’s stats if you are not the owner or expert in charge, so you need to start by adding your property.

 Here’s the starting page for the Google Search Console.
 Make sure you use this with a Google registered email address.

 Here, you have two options.
 You can either use the domain name or a URL.
 The main difference between them is that the URL allows you to choose specific addresses to measure (hosts or subdirectories for example).
 The domain verification gives involves editing the DNS records in your hosting, while the URL verification allows you to enter a key generated by the Google Search Console in your website’s code.

 For the domain verification, you will need to edit your DNS records from your hosting service.
 The GSC will generate a code which you can use to add a new “text” type record, and then wait for it to be confirmed.
 This is the option Google recommends in order to have full access to the GSC, and your host providers can help and change the record for you.